 Why are we drawn to sport, as performers and spectators?
 As experience, and akin to art, sport allows for knowledge of self and society.
 Using the specific case of baseball, and inviting comparisons with other sports, the aim is to uncover the legitimacy of sport as a means to knowledge: as players and observers, we learn about our world and so are offered a path towards meaning.
 Sport, then, has significant depth: it is not reducible to fitness, children’s games, or a dulling of consciousness.
 Baseball, meanwhile, unveils itself as the focus of a multi-faceted experience of transcendence, beauty, and community.
 Its own betrayals (racism, sexism, labour exploitation, fraud) are recognized and examined historically, as they express various societal failings yet offer hope – as sport often does – for a better world.

-In this course we will debate contrasting sociological schools of thought or ways of knowing in relationship to important films.
-In one section of the course there will be an international classroom with Kaye Academic Teacher Training College in Beer Sheva, Israel where mostly Bedouin female and Jewish students are taking a required course on multiculturalism.
-The films taught will include Radu Mihaileanu’s Go, Live and Become, Elite Zexer’s Sand Storm, and Michael Mayer’s Out in the Dark, dealing respectively with racism, gender discrimination, and bigotry against homosexuals.
-Through Moodle, students will interview Kaye Academic students and report back to John Abbott students about what Israeli students’ thoughts are on a variety of topics.
-The most important thing to say about this course is that you’ll have lots of fun because you’ll be so engaged with the activities we’re doing.
+In this course we will debate contrasting sociological schools of thought or ways of knowing in relationship to important Israeli feature films.
+In one section of the course there will be an international classroom with Kaye Academic Teacher Training College in Beer Sheva, Israel where nearly half the students are Bedouin and nearly half are Jewish, and the student teachers will learn teaching practices that will help them become effective and entertaining teachers themselves.
+The other section will include elite English students from Sapir College in Sderot, Israel, a stone’s throw away from Gaza.
+There will also be West Bank and East Jerusalem students participating in the debates through the efforts of the Debate for Peace and Wasatia Muslim organizations.
+The films taught will include Go, Live and Become, Sandstorm, and Out in the Dark, dealing respectively with racism, gender discrimination, and bigotry against homosexuals.
+The most important thing to say about this course is that you’ll enjoy this course immensely because debating is lots of fun.

 Visual Culture is a relatively new field of study which draws on ideas from cultural studies, art and art history, sociology and anthropology, among other disciplines.
 Visual Culture is a way of studying the contemporary or historical world through photographs, pictures, and images, rather than through texts and words.